Home

 Abraham

-But when Abraham was about to make the fatal blow to his son, the Lord stepped in and stopped him.
+But despite this love that he had for Isaac, we eventually find that as Abraham was about to strike Isaac with the sacrificial fatal blow, the Lord stepped in and stopped him.

 Bible Study Online